Preview (subscription service): Boston

 Preview was most successful in Boston, its first market, where subscription television programs began to air on WSMW on September 8, 1980.
 WSMW had to fight competition from StarCase on WQTV channel 68 and a perception that its transmitter in Worcester was weak.

 Preview reaped a windfall in February 1983 when Star TV, the renamed StarCase, ceased operations; Preview bought the subscriber list and temporarily simulcast most of its programming on both channels 68 and 27 until it could switch Star TV subscribers to Preview equipment.
 Preview also progressively expanded its broadcast day; it moved up its start time two hours to 5 pm on March 1, 1983, over objections by the city of Worcester, which feared the loss of its commercial TV station to subscription programs.
 More Preview hours were freed up by 1984 when Nolanda Hill, the station's owner, axed most of its local programming in response to WSMW's insufficient studio space in Shrewsbury.

 Over the course of 1985, Preview progressively cut back its hours until ceasing operations late in 1985.
 WSMW then relaunched as a general independent station, WHLL.

 Cleveland

 Preview debuted in Cleveland on March 7, 1981—four days after WCLQ-TV itself, which signed on March 3.
 It was able to obtain some rights to Cleveland Cavaliers NBA basketball during its operational period.
 However, as in other markets, Preview struggled.
 Cleveland's more affluent suburban areas were wired for cable much faster than anticipated, taking away a critical segment of Preview's potential customer base.
 While Preview Cleveland at its peak numbered nearly 40,000 subscribers, it had fallen to just 23,000 by mid-1983, prompting the STV service to close down effective August 31, 1983.
-Also cited by observers were poor marketing and customer service.
+Observers also cited poor marketing and customer service.